MrFranksJr/mars-rover/README.md

 ## Description

-This exercise is an adaption off the well known [Mars rover kata](https://kata-log.rocks/mars-rover-kata).
+This exercise is an adaption off the well known [Mars Rover kata](https://kata-log.rocks/mars-rover-kata).
 The full functional requirements can be found [here](REQUIREMENTS.md)

 ## Mobbing Tips